Permitting Update for Southern Empire's Oro Cruz Project

 - The establishment of surface laydown facilities for underground rehabilitation, exploration and development

-- Construction of approximately *ten kilometres (6.2 miles) of new, temporary access roads
+- Construction of approximately 10 kilometres (6.2 miles) of new, temporary access roads

 - Improvement of approximately 3.2 kilometres (2.0 miles) of existing access roads